TryItOnline/cixl/README.md

 ```

 ### Types
-Names that start with an uppercase letter are treated as type references.
-The following types are defined out of the box:
+Capitalized names are treated as type references, the following types are defined out of the box:

 - A (Opt)
 - Bool (A)